sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 published: true
 ---

-For some services booked by the hour, the provider may want to reserve a buffer time between bookings.
+For some services booked by the hour, the listing author may want to reserve a buffer time between bookings.
 For instance a bike rental agency may want to check their bikes between rentals, or a massage therapist may need to clear up and restock their therapy space before the next customer arrives.
-You can set your marketplace to add these kinds of buffers by default, so providers do not need to add availability exceptions manually.
+You can set your marketplace to add these kinds of buffers by default, so listing authors do not need to add availability exceptions manually.

 ## Add a 15 minute buffer between one hour bookings